 Lucas Paqueta verdict: West Ham midfielder cleared of spot-fixing charges

-West Ham United midfielder Lucas Paqueta has been cleared of spot-fixing charges; it was alleged Paqueta intentionally sought to 'receive a card from the referee for the improper purpose of affecting the betting market'
+It was alleged Paqueta intentionally sought to 'receive a card from the referee for the improper purpose of affecting the betting market'; Hammers midfielder said: "Since the first day, I have maintained my innocence"

-West Ham United midfielder Lucas Paqueta has been cleared of spot-fixing charges following an FA investigation.
+Lucas Paqueta has been cleared of spot-fixing charges following an FA investigation, West Ham have announced.

-West Ham said in a statement on Thursday afternoon: "The club has stood by Lucas since the very start of a long and difficult process.
+The FA had been seeking a lifetime ban for the midfielder, whose case was heard by an independent regulatory commission.

-"West Ham United vice-chair Karren Brady said: "We are pleased Lucas has been cleared.
-He has maintained his innocence from the outset, and as a club we have resolutely stood by him and supported him throughout the process.
+Paqueta, who had been under investigation since August 2023, was charged with breaching betting rules in May 2024 and the hearing began in March this year.

 - Transfer Centre LIVE! | West Ham news & transfers⚒️